 Role of doctoral schools

-Doctoral schools facilitate the training of PhDs and prepare them for their future employment.
+Doctoral schools facilitate the training of PhDs and prepare them for their career pursuit.

 They provide PhD students with a multidisciplinary culture within the setting of a coherent scientific project.

 They contribute to the coherence and international visibility of the supply of doctoral training institutions as well as the structuring of those sites.

 Doctoral schools, as part of their program of action: